scpg3 — Secure Shell file copy client - Generation 3

 Supplying the password on the command line is not a secure option.
 For example, in a multi-user environment, the password given directly on the command line is trivial to recover from the process table.
 You should set up a more secure way to authenticate.
 For non-interactive batch jobs, it is more secure to use public-key authentication without a passphrase, or host-based authentication.
 At a minimum, use a file or a program to supply the password.

 Adds prefix to filename during the file transfer.
 The prefix is removed after the file has been successfully transferred.

-contents for the progress line using the same conversion specification
+--progress-display=line.
+Select the contents for the progress line using the same conversion specification options as with

 Defines how often the progress information is updated in line mode.
 The interval is given in seconds, and the default is 60 seconds.